zhaoxinf/zhaoxinf.github.io/_pages/about.md

 About me
 ======
 * I now serve as the chief young scientist of [Psyche AI Inc](https://www.psyai.com/home), fosuing on developing advanced AI algorithms for avatars, including avatar driving, avatar generation, and avatar reconsctrution.
 I study my PhD in Renmin University of China, working with Prof. [Jun He](http://info.ruc.edu.cn/jsky/rtjs/index.htm) from RUC and Prof. [Hongyan Liu](https://www.sem.tsinghua.edu.cn/info/1210/32067.htm) from THU.
 I also had nice time working at Carnegie Mellon University (CMU) and The Hong Kong University of Science and Technology（HKUST）.
-My research interests lie in the areas of computer vision and machine learning, specifically in place recognition, 6D pose estimation, human body reconstruction/generation/driving, and medical image processing.
-Please feel free to contact me by email if you are interested in my research.
+My research interests lie in the areas of computer vision and machine learning, specifically in place recognition, 6D pose estimation, human body reconstruction/generation/driving, and medical image processing.Please feel free to contact me by email if you are interested in my research.

+* I

 <br>

 News!
 ======
+*  Dec/9/2023,  Congrats to Han Sun for his first paper being accepted to IEEE Transactions on Instrumentation & Measurement.
+*  Dec/9/2023,  Glad to annouce that SyncTalk is accepted to CVPR 2024 main track.
 *  Dec/9/2023,  Our recent paper Everything2Motion is accepted to AAAI 2024 main track and the paper FurPE is accepted to AAAI 2024 workshop.
 Congrats to all authors.
 *  Nov/17/2023,  Congrats to Yixing Lu for his first paper being accepted to International Conference on Multimedia Modeling
 *  Sep/21/2023,  We are awarded the second prize in the National Challenge Cup!
 I together with Professor [Li Ronghua](https://ronghuali.github.io/ronghuali.html) serve as the advisors of this project.